XSPECT on-board XPoSat: Calibration and First Results: On-board Calibration and First Results

 where $j=2,3$ indicates the type of collimator, $p_j$ is the pitch of each collimator cell, $t_j$ is the wall thickness and $L$ is the height of the collimator, as illustrated in Figure~\ref{fig:colli}a.
 The $ACF$ for each device can be derived as a function of the alignment angle (distance from perfectly on-axis alignment) by calculating the shadowed fraction of the top face of the collimator on the bottom face, assuming a `misaligned' source at infinity (Figure~\ref{fig:colli}b).
 Defining the open part of each cell $d_j = p_j - t_j$,

 where $k_{x,i}=|L\tan\theta_{x,i}|$, $k_{y,i}=|L\tan\theta_{y,i}|$, and $\theta_{x,i}$, $\theta_{y,i}$ are the measured collimator alignments ($i = 0-14$).

-The collimator length $L$, and pitch $p_2$ ($=d_2+t_2$) and $p_3$ ($=d_3+t_3$) are accurately measured and well-constrained.
+The collimator height $L$, and pitch $p_2$ ($=d_2+t_2$) and $p_3$ ($=d_3+t_3$) are accurately measured and well-constrained.
 However, fabrication tolerances can lead to different `effective' values of $t_2$ and $t_3$.
 The $3^{\circ}\times 3^{\circ}$ collimators, manufactured by EDM wire-cutting, have sharper, well-defined inner wall edges which enables an accurate measurement of the wall thickness on a profile projector.
-In contrast, the $2^{\circ}\times 2^{\circ}$ collimators, fabricated using additive manufacturing technique, have coarser wall edges which are difficult to be measured by this technique, and hence we proceed to fine-tune this value using on-board observations as explained below.
+In contrast, due to manufacturing limits, the smaller FOV could not be achieved using wire-cutting technique, and they were fabricated by additive manufacturing.
+Hence, the $2^{\circ}\times 2^{\circ}$ collimators have coarser wall edges which are difficult to be measured on a profile projector, therefore we proceed to fine-tune this value using on-board observations as explained below.

 The observed counts from the two different kinds of detector vary only in terms of collimator-dependent factors, viz.
 ACF, OAF and FOV, all of which can be parameterized by the two variables $t_2$ and $t_3$ (equations $4-6$).
 Hence, for a source which uniformly illuminates the entire field of view of all the detectors, the ratio of observed counts ($R$) by two different kinds of detector can be used to indirectly infer the value of $t_2$ (having known measurement of $t_3$) as: